On the construction of minimal foliations by hyperbolic surfaces on 3-manifolds: Foliations via branched coverings

 \section{Foliations via branched coverings}

 In this section, we are interested in a very general method for adding topological complexity to the ambient manifold and the leaves of a foliation, which is valid in any dimension.
 Let $\pi : M \to M_0$ be a branched covering between closed 3-manifolds with branch locus $B_0 \subset M_0$ and ramification locus $B \subset M$ of dimension one.
-Since $\pi$ is a submersion, any foliation by surfaces $\F_0$ of $M_0$ lifts to a foliation by surfaces $\F$ of $M$ that coincides with the usual lifted foliation $\pi^\ast \F$ on the complement of $B= \pi^{-1}(B_0)$.
-Moreover, if $\F_0$ is transverse to $B_0$, then $\F$ is transverse to $B$.
+In fact, we assume that the branch locus $B_0$ has no $0$-dimensional stratum, that is, $B_0$ is a union of simple closed curves.
+We also assume that $\F_0$ is a foliation by surfaces of $M_0$ transverse to $B_0$.
+Then $\F_0$ lifts to a foliation by surfaces $\F$ of $M$ that coincides with the usual lifted foliation $\pi^\ast \F$ on the complement of $B= \pi^{-1}(B_0)$.
+Indeed, if $\F_0$ is given by a $1$-form $\omega_0$ on $M_0$ satisfying the (closed) integrability condition $\omega_0 \wedge d\omega_0 = 0$, we can modify the differentiable structure of $M$ along a tubular neighborhood of $B$ to match fibers (which are branched covers of the fibers of a tubular neighborhood of $B_0$) with disks tangent to $\F$.
+Then $\omega_0$ can be lifted to a $1$-form $\omega$ which has no singularities and defines $\F$ on $M-B$.
+By continuity, the integrability condition $\omega \wedge d\omega = 0$ holds on the whole manifold $M$.
 Next we apply this method to construct minimal foliations by geometrically infinite surfaces on a large family of hyperbolic 3-manifolds that fiber over $\Sp^1$.